Khoo Teck Puat Hospital: Design

-The Khoo Teck Puat Hospital was designed by CPG Consultants in collaboration with RMJM to be patient-friendly.
+Khoo Teck Puat Hospital was designed by CPG Consultants in collaboration with RMJM to be patient-friendly.
 The 10-bedded "C"-class wards is divided into two sections, each with its own toilet and shower facilities.
 There is only one drop-off point for the hospital and it is 20 metres to the emergency department and also between 20 and 40 metres to the specialist clinics.

 Wards are designed so that there are no protruding sinks or cupboards to prevent patients hurting themselves.

 The hospital also incorporates environmentally friendly features.
 The building uses 30% less energy than other hospitals leading to a savings of more than S$1 million a year on utilities costs.

 "Fins" along the building's walls are designed to channel the prevailing north-east winds into the building.
 Wind tunnel tests conducted at the National University of Singapore found that the "fins" would enhance the air flow by 20 to 30%.
 Sun shades are placed over the windows to reduce direct glare from sunlight and also directed upwards towards the ceiling to light up the wards.
 This reduces energy use on lighting up the hospital.
 Solar panels on the roof provide power to fans in the public areas.
 The air-conditioning system draws supply air from its internal courtyards, where the air is cooler, hence reducing the cooling loads.

+Incidents

-2015 shooting incident
+2015 shooting

 In 2015, Muhammad Iskandar Sa'at, a suspect arrested for motor theft, was being evaluated at KTPH for chest pain while under custody.
 When one of the two officers accompanying him left the room to break fast, Iskandar assaulted the remaining police officer, Staff Sergeant Muhammad Sadli bin Razali, and fired Sadli's firearm before Iskandar was subdued by Sadli and two other men, and these three shots caused injuries to the officer's left thumb and right foot.
 Iskandar was initially charged for an unlawful discharge of a firearm under the Arms Offences Act, which carries the mandatory death penalty, but the charge was reduced to an unlawful possession of a firearm for causing hurt to a public servant, which carries a mandatory life sentence.
 Iskandar pleaded guilty to the reduced charge, and was sentenced to life imprisonment and 18 strokes of the cane.